mararap/minishell/docs/04-signal.md

 * global arrays/lists storing extra signal context
 * global “Norm-friendly wrapper structs” that secretly expose application state

-Your code avoids that.
+Our code avoids that.

-I checked the project-level global definitions and the only one used for this purpose is:
+The only project-level global definition for this purpose is:

 ```c
 volatile sig_atomic_t g_signal_number